-Bait Stations: Bait stations or boxes limit poison bait exposure and are a safeguard for children, pets, and other animals.
+Bait Stations: Bait stations or boxes limit poison bait exposure and accessibility to rats, thereby providing a safeguard for children, pets, and other animals.
 The stations should be large enough to accommodate several rats at a time, and should contain a self feeding hopper or bait compartment for holding bait.
-Each station should have two 2 inch (6.5cm) openings for rats.
+Each station should have two 21/5 inch openings for rats.
 Commercially available bait stations are available either for rats or mice, and generally come in designs of plastic or metal.
 Self constructed bait stations are usually made of wood, and are hinged for ease of access, and have a clasp for locking to make them tamper resistant.
 An alternative to wood is to use corrugated 4 inch drainage tubing for constructing a bait station.

 All bait stations should be clearly labeled with the appropriate warnings.
-To ensure that bait station used indoors is tamper resistant, it should be secured to the wall, floor, rafter, or some other part of the structure so that it cannot be tipped over, spilling the bait.
-If used outdoors, away from a building, it should be securely staked to the ground or well anchored in a post or tree.
+To ensure that bait station use indoors is truly tamper resistant, it should be secured to the wall, floor, rafter, or some other part of the structure so that it cannot be tipped over, spilling the bait.
+If used outdoors, away from a building, the bait station should be securely staked to the structure or well anchored in a tree.
 When used outdoors, a bait station provides the additional advantage of keeping bait dry in inclement weather as well as safeguarding non target animals.
-When using bait stations, follow rodenticide label instructions carefully.
+When using bait stations, follow rodenticide labels carefully.

 As with traps, bait stations must be placed where rodent sign is evident.
 Indoors, place them along walls, on rafters, within a cupboard, etc. Indoor baiting is not recommended as rodents may die in an inaccessible place, creating an unpleasant odor.
+Remember, roof rats may live inside a structure and travel out to feed in trees, vines and shrubs.